trambarhq/relaks-media-capture-example/README.md

 Relaks Media Capture Example
 ============================

-In [previous examples](https://github.com/trambarhq/relaks#examples), we had used [Relaks](https://github.com/trambarhq/relaks) to facilitate the retrieval of remote data.
+In [previous examples](https://github.com/trambarhq/relaks#examples), we had used [Relaks](https://github.com/trambarhq/relaks) to retrieve remote data.
 In this example we're going to do something different.
 We're going to build a component that captures video through a webcam.
 It's meant to demonstrate that Relaks can be used to solve a broad range of problems.

 One way to think of Relaks is that it is React with time.
 Whereas a React component's render function produces a picture, a Relaks component's render function produces an animation, composed of multiple pictures appearing at different points in time.
 When we use Relaks to render a page progressively, we're really creating an animation that looks as follows: